About Ann Roecker

 The shocking truth is, if we Christians don’t disciple the nations the devil does, as evidenced by the steep downgrade in American cultural norms since the 1960s, 70s, and 80s.[2]
 While millions of individuals (including me) came to faith during the Jesus Revolution and church services got livelier, this revival did not move on to reform our systems and institutions.
 Secular atheists filled the gap, reinventing marriage, schools, sports, “the science,” the arts, media, and much more.
 Meanwhile, many of us got sucked in, going along and getting along.
 And many churches took a nap.

 Does discipling the nations sound like a job we secretly hope someone else does while we cheer from the sidelines?
 Apologetics fiction to the rescue!
 The Revelation of Emery Audubon models what discipling the nations can look like for you and me.
 Even if we’re not all that brave.
 Even if we’re young.
+Especially if we’re young.

 Share your thoughts.